zonemaster/zonemaster-gui/docs/TranslationGuide.md

 ## messages.\<LANG\>.xlf

-The XML structure LANG.json holds all the messages for GUI in respective language, where "LANG" is the language code, e.g. `en.json`.

 The XLF files `messages.<LANG>.xlf` are XML files and contains the messages for GUI in respective language, where `<LANG>` is the language code, e.g. `messages.fr.xlf`.